 Ear plugs, eye shields and a neck pillow can help you sleep on planes and trains.
 You may need electronic adapters to help you charge or power some appliances; consider getting a couple so you can stay powered up.
 You might also want to invest in portable power bricks that you can keep charged and carry with you.
 Finally, stash an empty water bottle for filling up at drinking fountains once you get through security.

 The risk of spills or of your checked bag getting lost is real.
 If your carry on space is at a minimum, treat yourself to fresh underwear, socks and a clean shirt.
 Consider carrying a washcloth so if you do suffer a spill, you can get cleaned up and feel a bit tidier.
 Very basic toiletries such as a travel sized deodorant will also lift your spirits on very long trips.

-Backpack or Suitcase?
-Carry-On Vs. Checked
+Travel Packing a Backpack or Suitcase?
+Carry-On vs Checked